pslucas0212/dotNet7ForOpenShift/README.md

 # Run .Net 7 code on Red Hat OpenShift Container Platform on Mac OS

-In this tutoria we will create a simple Hello World .Net 7 application and run it on a local instance of Red Hat OpenShift AKA OpenShift Local.
+In this tutorial we will create a simple Hello World .Net 7 application and run it on a local instance of Red Hat OpenShift AKA OpenShift Local.

 The tutorial will demonstrate how easy it is to get started with development in Kubernetes with the Red Hat OpenShift Container Platform (OCP).
 OCP supports many languages and you can easily bring your .Net code to the world of containers and Kubernetes with OCP.